spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 ## Configuration

 The Deployment Pool requires information about the deployments it is going to start.
-Most of this information you pass as parameters to the Deployment Pool when you initiate it.
-The full list of parameters is as follows:
+Most of this information you pass as flags to the Deployment Pool when you initiate it.
+The full list of flags is as follows:

 | Flag | Required/Optional | Purpose |
 |------|-------------------|---------|